didrocks/website/content/blog/ubuntu-focal-zfs.6.md

 #### zsysctl service refresh

 This forces ZSys to rescan any ZFS datasets on the system and take them into account.
-Note that this isn’t necessary in general as the refresh is done for you by ZSys or we will have hooks when the users do changes outside of ZSys.
+Note that this isn’t needed in general as the refresh is done for you by ZSys or we will have hooks when the users do changes outside of ZSys.

 #### zsysctl service reload